-Indeed, imposing obligations on wallet providers, exchanges and issuing firms is no panacea, however, identity verification obligation and unmasking that is subjected to a court warrant is not directed at transactions or at the technology.
-Thus, it is different from traditional gatekeeping such as payment blockade.
-Because the identity of users will be encrypted and could be unmasked only upon a warrant, subject to probable cause to illegality, such regulation targets mainly illicit actors that use the system.
-It has little influence on legitimate financial transactions of innocent users and on general transfers of money.
-Therefore, it is not expected to have far reaching influence on the system's special structure and on innocent users' trust in it.
+Indeed, imposing obligations on wallet providers, exchanges and issuing firms is no panacea.
+However, identity verification and unmasking obligations that are subject to a court warrant are not directed at transactions or at the technology.
+Thus, they are different from traditional gatekeeping such as payment blockades.
+Because the identity of users is encrypted and can only be unmasked subject to a warrant where there is probable cause to illegality, such regulation would primarily target illicit actors that use the system.
+It would have little impact on legitimate financial transactions by innocent users and general transfers of money.
+Therefore, it is not expected to have far-reaching influence on the system's special structure or on the trust of innocent users therein.

-Indeed, the proposed regulation allocates more power to wallet providers, exchanges and issuing firms.
+Indeed, the proposed regulation allocates increased power to wallet providers, exchanges and issuing firms.
 Despite targeting illicit actors, it might disrupt the decentralized structure of the system.
-However, when balancing the possible social costs of such disruption against the benefits for national security, the proposed intervention is worthwhile.
+However, when balancing the possible social costs of such disruption against the national security benefits, the proposed intervention is worthwhile.

-C. Administrative Costs of the Identity Verification and Unmasking
+C. Administrative Costs of Identity Verification and Unmasking

-The Third objection concerns the administrative costs of the verification of the identity of cryptocurrency users, the costs of storing such information and securing it and the costs of responding to unmasking procedures.
-Any heavy regime of new regulations would make all transactions costlier and less convenient.
-One may argue that imposing such costs on wallet providers, exchanges and issuing firms is far reaching.
-Such regulation might even cause some wallet providers, exchanges and issuing firms to quit the market.
+The third objection concerns the administrative costs of the verification of identity of cryptocurrency users, the costs of storing and securing such information, and the costs of responding to unmasking procedures.
+Any heavy new regulatory regime would make all transactions costlier and less convenient.
+One might argue that imposing such costs on wallet providers, exchanges and issuing firms is far-reaching.
+Such regulation might even cause some wallet providers, exchanges and issuing firms to exit the market.
 Moreover, new investors might refrain from investing in such systems and decline to develop new types of innovative cryptocurrencies.
-Thus, such regulation can lead to inefficiency in the market.
+Thus, such regulation could lead to market inefficiency.

-Indeed, the proposed regulation has its costs, yet it can be argued that the benefits of such a solution in stifling terror operations and attacks and in enhancing national security exceed the costs of implementing such an identity verification framework.
+Indeed, the proposed regulation has its costs, yet it can be argued that the benefits of such a solution in stifling terrorist activities and enhancing national security exceed the costs of implementing such an identity verification framework.
 Overall, the proposed regulation promotes welfare maximization.
-In the U.S., similar obligations to store information on users, such as IP address and unmasking procedures are common, despite the burden they inflict.
-For example, John Doe subpoenas of unmasking the identity of anonymous speakers from their ISP, or from the website in which they posted defamatory comments.
-Imposing obligations on traditional intermediaries to provide the information in John Doe procedures can be justified from economic perspective because they are in the best position to collect, store and provide such information in legal procedures.
+In the US, similar obligations to storing information on users, such as IP addresses and unmasking procedures are common, despite the burden they impose.
+For example, there are John Doe subpoenas to unmask the identity of anonymous speakers from their ISP, or from the website on which they posted defamatory comments.
+Imposing obligations on traditional intermediaries to provide information in John Doe procedures can be justified from an economic perspective because they are in the best position to collect, store and provide such information in legal procedures.
 The proposed regulation can be justified based on similar arguments.

 In addition, identity verification of cryptocurrency users is not revolutionary.
-Such verification is conducted voluntarily by Libra and Saga, which verify credentials for all the coin users.
+Such verification is conducted voluntarily by Libra and Saga, which verify the credentials of all coin users.
 It can therefore be argued that the costs of identity verification are not unreasonable.
-Therefore, in light of the importance of verification and unmasking for national security and prevention of crime, such verification should be obligatory for all cryptocurrency wallet providers, exchanges and issuing firms.
+Therefore, in light of the importance of verification and unmasking for national security and crime prevention, such verification should be obligatory for all cryptocurrency wallet providers, exchanges and issuing firms.

 D. Data Breach Concerns

-The fourth objection focuses on the concern of data breach.
+The fourth objection focuses on data breach concerns.
 The proposed regulation obligates wallet providers to verify the identity of their users, including biometric information.
-Such dossiers of personal information can be hacked and misused by illicit actors, raising security and privacy risks, Such as identity theft and fraud.
-Privacy law focuses on the obligations of data collectors and processors to obtain informed and explicit consent to the collection of personal data and does not protect personal information from hacks.
-Such data breaches can result in tremendous harm of identity theft, economic harm and anxiety.
+Such dossiers of personal information can be hacked and misused by illicit actors, raising security and privacy risks, such as identity theft and fraud.
+Privacy law focuses on the obligations of data collectors and processors to obtain informed and explicit consent for the collection of personal data and does not protect personal information from hacks.
+Such data breaches can result in tremendous harm, including identity theft, economic harm and anxiety.